tapifolti/VideoRentalStore/README.md

     1. Dropwizard's advised project layout was changed
     1. Lost dropwizard provided input validation at REST entry point level, as it is swagger generated
     1. Cannot use constructor parameters on resource classes as they are swagger generated
-    1. Swagger do not generate Java8 compatible code
     1. Finally needed to modify swagger generated classes as HK2 dependency injection worked only on REST API classes (FilmApi, CustomerApi, RentApi, ReturnApi)
 1. `src/main/resources/assets/curl-test` folder contains curl commands to test the API